 This command only has meaning while the WSM is executing an Erase operation, and therefore will only be responded to during an erase operation.
-After this command has been executed, the CUI will set an output that directs the WSM to suspend Erase operations, and then return to responding to only Read Status Register or to the Erase Resume commands.
+After this command has been executed, the CUI will initiate the WSM to suspend Erase operations, and then return to responding to only Read Status Register or to the Erase Resume commands.
 Once the WSM has reached the Suspend state, it will set an output into the CUI which allows the CUI to respond to the Read Array, Read Status Register, and Erase Resume commands.
 In this mode, the CUI will not respond to any other commands.
 The WSM will also set the WSM Status bit to a "1".
 The WSM will continue to run, idling in the SUSPEND state, regardless of the state of all input control pins, with the exclusion of RP#.
-RP# will immediately shut down the WSM and the remainder of the chip.
-During a suspend operation, the data and address latches will remain closed, but the address pads are able to drive the address into the read path.
+RP# low will immediately shut down the WSM and the remainder of the chip.